 Horse Riding Lessons and Trail Rides Require Proper Dress

 Horseback riding on mountain trails requires participants with proper attire and some minimum physical conditioning.
 Accordingly, we ask that you allow us to candidly assess your skill and conditioning as we plan the particulars of the rides you will be joining.
 Please come dressed with long pants, sturdy shoes or boots, a hat and no large or expensive jewelry.
 We encourage all riders to wear a hard hat.
-We allow adults to choose the option of wearing a hard hat on walking rides, but require all minors under 18 years to wear an equestrian helmet.

 Safe horse riding requires some minimal physical conditioning.
 Sorry, riders must weigh less than 240 pounds (110 Kgs) and be able to get on and off their horse unassisted to participate in advanced rides or in rides departing the ranch home base to more challenging trails.
 Safety is our prime directive at the Marble Mountain Dude Ranch.
 We hope to guide you to an enjoyable and safe equestrian vacation.